 It’s important to keep your Android software up to date.
 As well as new features, each update includes bug fixes to help protect your phone.

-Step 2: Prevent app installs from unknown sources
+Step 3: Don’t install apps from unknown sources

-If you let other people use your Android smartphone then it is essential to enable a password for installation of new apps.
+If you let other people use your Android smartphone, enable a password for installation of purchases - things like music, films, TV shows and apps.
 This is especially important for parents who don’t want their children installing sometimes expensive apps without their knowledge.

-Some apps have a legitimate need to access certain features of your smartphone.
-A web browser, for example, will need access to the internet, while a photo app will need access to the device’s storage.
+Google Play store apps will sometimes access information from your phone.
+Some apps have a legitimate need to access certain features: a web browser, for example, will need access to the internet, while a photo app will need access to the device’s storage.

 If in doubt, or if you don’t want to share the information, don’t install the app.